evieclutton/Hello-World/README.md

 # Hello-World
-Using this repository to learn about and test GitHub essentials branches, commits, and pull requests
+Using this repository to learn about and test GitHub essentials like branches, commits, and pull requests